davidswarbrick/futoshiki-solver/README.md

 # Futoshiki Solver

 On a bored August afternoon in 2019 I attempted the logic games in the Times, and became stuck on a particular Futoshiki puzzle.
 I decided that the task of a Futoshiki (namely to order the numbers 1-5 in each row and column fulfilling the logic present) would be a reasonably simple puzzle for a computer programme to solve, and that instead of figuring out the next step I should instead write a program to do the work for me.
-Three days, a couple of very late nights and ~500 lines of Python later I had solved the inital puzzle (both via the old-school & digital approaches), but not _every_ conceivable puzzle, at least for 5 x 5 options.
+Three days, a couple of very late nights and ~500 lines of Python later I had solved the initial puzzle (both via the old-school & digital approaches), but not _every_ conceivable puzzle, at least for 5 x 5 options.
 I then got distracted by discovering 7 x 7 Futoshikis :sweat_smile: which kept me occupied for a while, until returning to this code to solve those too.

 I'm sure there are simpler ways to go about the task, both with neater code and a cleaner algorithm, however I attempted this with no references & purely for fun.

-**EDIT**: Solving Futoshikis (or any Latin Square puzzle) has been chategorized as NP-complete, thus the methods I detail here are strictly for futoshiki puzzles.
+**EDIT**: Solving Futoshikis (or any Latin Square puzzle) has been categorized as NP-complete, thus the methods I detail here are strictly for futoshiki puzzles.

 ## Code Structure